 The main theme of this book is the importance of early detection and management.
 While dementia is best treated early, it is often best to be proactive and eliminate risks before they become a serious problem.

-This study offers definitive evidence that dementia is more common in individuals with hearing loss, but there is also a simple solution to decrease this risk.
+These studies offer definitive evidence that dementia is more common in individuals with hearing loss, but there is also a simple solution to decrease this risk.
 Hearing aids are a viable, easily available treatment that has been shown to drastically reduce this risk among those suffering from hearing loss.
 This is a major development, but it requires individuals to take action now before it is too late.

 Proactive Care Now Prevents Dementia Later